 Many other border states passed similar laws aimed at limiting Black Americans' new constitutional rights and protections.
 Congress's passage of the federal Civil Rights Act of 1875 was an attempt to enforce Black Americans' rights and equality, and set off a legal conflict between state and federal power.

-The United States Supreme Court settled that conflict in 1883 when it found in favor of the states and the Civil Rights Act an unconstitutional exercise of Thirteenth Amendment powers.
+The U.S. Supreme Court settled that conflict in 1883 when it found the Civil Rights Act to be an unconstitutional exercise of Thirteenth Amendment powers.
 The opinion, issued in Civil Rights Cases, empowered Tennessee and other states to retain and expand their discriminatory laws, and cleared the way for several more generations of Jim Crow rule.